-(Part 1 of 12 in Stephan Guyenet's "Whole Health Source")
+(Part 1 of 12 in series, Stephan Guyenet's "Whole Health Source")

 There are a few health-related blogs which I recommend very highly.
 Whole Health Source is one where you should, basically, read everything he has ever posted.
 But, a few of the posts are just so awesome — or are great “gateway to getting interested” posts — that I’ve posted some excerpts here.

-(Part 2 of 12 in Stephan Guyenet's "Whole Health Source")
+(Part 2 of 12 in series, Stephan Guyenet's "Whole Health Source")

 2007: 50.6 lb/year of added fructose.

 At 19%, it’s not a staggering increase, but it’s definitely significant.
 I also think it’s an underestimate, because it doesn’t include fruit juice or total fruit consumption, both of which have increased.
 Other notable findings: grain intake has increased 41% between 1970 and 2005, due chiefly to rising consumption of processed wheat products.
 Added fats and oils have increased 63% in the same time period, with the increase coming exclusively from vegetable fats.
 The use of hydrogenated shortening has more than doubled.